 Also, make sure that you have all the necessary laboratory equipment available, and that you include negative and positive controls in your analysis.
 When you are ready to execute your experiment, follow our 15-step protocol below.

 - Seed and culture cells in a 24-well plate until ready for ICC analysis.
 We recommend 30-40% confluency for iPSCs.

 Note: Any tissue-culture-treated 24-well plate should work.
 Internally, we use the Falcon ones from Corning (Cat #353047).
 In addition, the cell-substrate iMatrix 511 should be used as a pre-coating or as an add-on at the time of passage.

 - Wash each well 3 times with 0.5 ml of room temperature PBS.

 - Fix each well by adding 0.25 ml of 4% paraformaldehyde in PBS and incubating for 20 minutes at room temperature.

 - Aspirate the 4% paraformaldehyde and then wash each well 3 times with 0.5 ml of PBS for 5 minutes with gentle agitation.
 Fixed cells may be stored in 1mL of PBS at 4°C overnight.

 Note: If visualizing intracellular markers perform this step.
-Otherwise proceed to step 7.
+Otherwise, proceed to step seven.